 Step 1: Preparing Your Film

-Once we receive your film, our process starts with carefully cleaning of your film to remove any dust or debris, and exam your film for any splices that need repair.
+Once we receive your film, our process starts with careful cleaning of your film to remove any dust or debris, and exam your film for any splices that need repair.
 This step also helps lubricate your film, so your film will be returned to you in better shape then when we received them!
 This is a very important step, which if skipped, can result in a poor image transfer.
 We perform 8 mm film transfers, Super 8mm, and 16 mm film to DVD, Blu-Ray and digital files.

 Step 2: Consolidating Your Film Reels